srihareendra/HR-Analytics/ConfigureIntegration.md

     ![](./images/Lab200/mappings1.png " ")

-- You should have a target model created, drag your target table over, and connect the two together by name or by position.
-By name matches the names of the source to the target, and by position matches the columns by their column numbers.
+- You should have a target model created.
+Drag your target table over, and connect the two together by name or by position.
+'By name' matches the names of the source to the target, and 'By position' matches the columns by their column numbers.

     ![](./images/Lab200/mappings2.png " ")